Quick Links

 Statutory Information

-What is the SEN information report?
+What is the SEND information report?

 The SEND Local Offer offers information in a single place.
 The Local Offer helps children, young people and their parents to understand what services and support they can expect from a range of local agencies - including their statutory entitlements.